GEMISIS/captain-chris-bot/README.md

 ## Useful commands

+### For testing, use the following commands

+- `npm run test`                        perform the jest unit tests and output coverage
+- `npm run command <json_data>`         runs a desired command locally.
+  - `<json_data>` should be in the format of a `IDiscordRequestData` object, for example: `'{"name": "hello"}'`.

 ### For deplying, use the following commands

-* `npm run build`                       compile typescript to js
+- `npm run build`                       compile typescript to js
-* `cdk synth`                           emits the synthesized CloudFormation template
+- `cdk synth`                           emits the synthesized CloudFormation template
-* `cdk deploy`                          deploy this stack to your default AWS account/region
+- `cdk deploy`                          deploy this stack to your default AWS account/region

 ### For keeping the code clean, use the following commands

-* `npm run lint`                        runs linting across the code
+- `npm run lint`                        runs linting across the code
-* `npm run fix-lint`                    fixes any lint issues where possible across the code
+- `npm run fix-lint`                    fixes any lint issues where possible across the code
-* `npm run test`                        perform the jest unit tests and output coverage
-* `cdk diff`                            compare deployed stack with current state
+- `cdk diff`                            compare deployed stack with current state

 ### Run the following to manage slash commands

-* `npm run configure <secrets_name>`    sets up the slash commands using the secret keys in CDK.
+- `npm run configure <secrets_name>`    sets up the slash commands using the secret keys in CDK.
-* `npm run reset <secrets_name>`        resets the slash commands using the secret keys in CDK.
+- `npm run reset <secrets_name>`        resets the slash commands using the secret keys in CDK.